DanDeveloperSpain/MarvelCharacters/README.md

 - Xcode 13
 - Swift 5.5
-- MVVM
 - Swift Package Manager

 ## Libreries with SPM 🛠️
 I have managed the external libraries with SPM, much cleaner and faster than with CocoaPods.
 - Alamofire 5.4.4
+  - for API requests.
 - Kingfisher 6.3.0
+  - to download and manage images.
+- Swinject 2.8.1
+  - to create containers and handle dependency injection.

-## Design pattern ⌨
+## Architecture and Design Pattern 🏗

-The design pattern used is MVVM with dependency injection.
+The architecture used is MVVM with Coordinator design pattern.

+Also dependency injection is used organized in containers with Swinject library.

 ## Interface 📱

 The user interface is very simple since I decided to spend more time in the code and structure.

+I have simulated a login in the application to create a real flow, but the Login and User screens only implement the login and logout functions.

-I have implemented CompositionalLayout introduced in iOS13.
+I have implemented Async/Await functions introduced in Swift 5.5.

 There are NSLocalizedString functions but I have not translated the app as it is a demo.

 - - - -